-Emma is a Solicitor in the Abuse Team, having joined the team in May 2019.
+Emma is a Senior Solicitor in the Abuse Team, having joined the team in May 2019.
 She specialises in bringing claims on behalf of survivors of child abuse.

 Emma completed her training at a large national firm where she acted exclusively on behalf of claimants.
 She has dealt with child abuse claims against social services, individual abusers and religious institutions as well as against schools and local authorities.
 Emma prioritises client care and has received positive feedback for her tenacity and commitment to her clients’ claims.